Global19-atlassian-net/pbreports/doc/main.rst

 Design Model
 -----------------------------

-A report is composed of model objects whose classes are defined in pbreports.model.
+A report is composed of model objects whose classes are defined in `pbcommands.models.report`.
 Typically, a report object is created and then attributes, tables, or plotGroups are added to the report.
 Lastly, the report is serialized as json to a file.

 The objects that comprise a report extend BaseReportElement.
 All report elements have an id.
 When the